The Expat Guide to Finding a Rental Abroad

 I went to Lisbon, Portugal with the intention of staying there awhile.
 Long enough that I would need to rent an apartment or room.
 I had been told that the hardest thing about living overseas would be finding

 a job, but in my opinion, that was the easy part.
 In fact, I had several before I even left home.
-What no one had told me was how difficult it would be to find a place to live in Lisbon as in many cities across the world.
+What no one had told me was how difficult it would be to find a place to live in Lisbon—long-term as opposed to a vacation home rental—as in many cities around the world.
 But people do it all the time, so there is hope for the creative and resourceful.

 Months before I left home, I advertised in Lisbon’s English language newspaper that I was looking for a room or apartment.
 It had a free online site so I could check on my ad and read others.
 Two people responded

 to my ad.
 We exchanged emails back and forth for a few weeks, and they agreed to show me the places when I got there.
 But when I arrived, one of the apartments was filled, and the owner of the other was charging too much and wanted me

 to sign a 1-year lease.
 I didn’t have a residential visa or know exactly how long I would be living there, so it didn’t work out.
 This dilemma eliminated about 95 percent of the places available, however if you are enrolled as a student, even part-time, this opens up far more options.

 I did find some places that were open, but they were open for a reason.
 There were no windows.
 They were in areas of town so run-down that I would have to carry mace with me even during the day.
 Or they were just